Ludovic Dauș: Early life

 The future writer was baptized into the Romanian Orthodox Church, to which his mother belonged.
 Though his father had been fully naturalized in February 1886, Ludovic only took Romanian citizenship in 1899.
-Attending the A. T. Laurian National College of Botoșani, he prepared for a career in the Romanian Land Forces, enlisting at the Military School of Iași, but disliked the conditions there and moved to Fălticeni.
+He finished primary school in his native town, afterwards enlisting at the local A. T. Laurian National College, where he studied in 1884–1887.
+He prepared for a career in the Romanian Land Forces, enlisting at the Military School of Iași, but disliked the conditions there and moved to Fălticeni.
 There, he studied for a while under Eugen Lovinescu, before returning to his home city, and finally to Bucharest, where he attended Sfântu Gheorghe High School—a private school managed by Anghel Demetriescu and George Ionescu-Gion.
 During the period, he had his very first poems appear in Ioniță Scipione Bădescu's Botoșani paper, Curierul Român.
 According to his own recollections, he was heavily inspired by the elegiac poetry of Vasile Alecsandri and Heinrich Heine.
 From such beginnings, he switched to writing "naive, stupid" works, including a dramatic poem "where the protagonist was the head of a decapitated man."
 Botoșani and Fălticeni, as prototypes of the Western Moldavian târg, would later form the backdrop for his prose, which includes specific allusions to his school years.

 After taking his baccalaureate in June 1892, Dauș entered the civil service as a copyist at the Ministry of Royal Domains.
+In 1894, and again in 1897, he and poet Radu D. Rosetti published the literary weekly Doina, named after the singing style.
+For a while in 1903, with Emil Conduratu, he put out another magazine, Ilustrațiunea Română ("Romanian Illustration").
 In October 1895, the National Theater Bucharest took up his translation of François Coppée's Les Jacobites.
 Ioan Bacalbașa gave the play a poor review, noting that Dauș had spent his efforts on prosody rather than ensuring that the play was watchable.
-He subsequently earned a law degree from the University of Bucharest (1897) and practiced as a lawyer.
-While still pursuing his career in the national bureaucracy, Dauș entered the publishing business as co-manager of Alcaly publishers, coordinating their serial Biblioteca pentru toți; the nominal owner, Leon Alcaly, was illiterate.
+According to researcher Ștefan Cevratiuc, his first published volume was a novella collection, appearing in 1897 as Spre moarte ("Unto Death").
+He subsequently earned a law degree from the University of Bucharest (1897) and practiced in various legal professions.
+He was a bailiff at the Ilfov County tribunal until being demoted in July 1903.